PMD and PMDRBO

 Simply put, in our view it is better for the consumer and better for the environment.
 Consumers benefit because naturally sourced PMD (i.e. PMDRBO) performs significantly better than synthetic PMD.
 An independent study published comparing synthetic PMD with PMDRBO shows that with like amounts of PMD, PMDRBO performed 50% better in repelling the target organism (in that case Aedes mosquitoes).
 (Drapeau 2011).
 In this study a 20% PMDRBO (which at a min 64% PMD contained ca. 13% PMD) alcohol spray offered over 5 hours complete protection against Aedes mosquitoes whereas the 13% synthetic PMD product provided only 3 ¼ hours of protection.

-While both forms of PMD are readily biodegradable, the real benefit to the environment from PMDRBO is that it actually exists in nature in its final form.
+While both forms of PMD are rapidly biodegradable, the real benefit to the environment from PMDRBO is that it actually exists in nature in its final form.
 This means nothing is being added to the environment that has the potential to upset its natural order and balance.
 In addition, because the material used to make Citriodiol® is Eucalyptus citriodora oil, and this oil is distilled just from the leaves of some of the branches of the tree, allowing the tree to continue growing, using PMDRBO actually encourages the growth and maintenance of healthy trees to reduce the overall carbon dioxide content of our atmosphere.
 Even the waste product from the oil distillation process, known as “bagasse,” is added directly back to the soil around the trees as fertilizer, and is also dried and used to fire the boiler.